vaujan/pygame-asteroid/README.md

 - Python and OOP fundamentals
 - Game development with Pygame
 - Basic physics and collision detection
-- How to not panic when asteroids are heading towards your spaceship 🚀

 ### What's Going On Here?